civican/legisinfo/43-2/bills/C-10/bill_text.md

     the proportion of Canadian programs to be broadcast that shall be French language original programs, including first-run programs;

-    the presentation of programs **and programming services** for selection by the public, including **the showcasing and** the discoverability of Canadian programs **and programming services, such as French language original programs**;
+    the presentation of programs and programming services for selection by the public, including the showcasing and the discoverability of Canadian programs and programming services, such as French language original programs;

     a requirement for a person carrying on a broadcasting undertaking, other than an online undertaking, to obtain the approval of the Commission before entering into any contract with a telecommunications common carrier, as defined in the `Telecommunications Act`, for the distribution of programming directly to the public;

     a requirement for a person carrying on a distribution undertaking to give priority to the carriage of broadcasting;

-    a requirement for a person carrying on a distribution undertaking to carry, on the terms and conditions that the Commission considers appropriate, programming services, specified by the Commission, **that are provided by a broadcasting undertaking**;
+    a requirement for a person carrying on a distribution undertaking to carry, on the terms and conditions that the Commission considers appropriate, programming services, specified by the Commission, that are provided by a broadcasting undertaking;

     a requirement, without terms or conditions, for a person carrying on an online undertaking to carry programming services, specified by the Commission, that are provided by a broadcasting undertaking;